-Identify / diagnose / confirm the issue(s) as precisely as possible - a clear-cut and well-defined issue narrows the potential range of solutions.
+Identify / verify / confirm the issue(s) as precisely as possible - a clear-cut and well-defined issue narrows the potential range of solutions.
 Is your focus on the right problem?
-Create inferences about why the issue exists and how it might be solved, try to view it from many different angles.
+Create inferences about why the issue exists and how it might be solved.